 Accompanying Person Within a KA1 VET or Adult Education Mobility project, this person accompanies participants on placement, either to support participants with special needs or to ensure the protection, safety and effective learning of VET learners.
 Such individuals are eligible for financial support under the programme.
 Accompanying persons are not regarded as participants.
 Beneficiary Within a KA1 VET or Adult Education Mobility project, this is any organisation that has accepted the NA's offer of funding after its project application was selected.
 By signing the grant agreement, the beneficiary assumes overall responsibility for carrying out the project.
 In an national mobility consortium, all UK partners are referred to as beneficiaries and the applicant organisation is the coordinator.
-Continuing Vocational Education and Vocational education or training after initial education and training or after update their knowledge and skills, to acquire new skills for a career move or retraining, and to continue their personal or professional development1.
+Continuing Vocational Education and Training (CVET) Vocational education or training after initial education and training or after entry into working life.
+CVET is aimed at helping individuals to improve or update their knowledge and skills, to acquire new skills for a career move or retraining, and to continue their personal or professional development1.